 Daniel, Richard, born on 24-12-1900 in Ansprach, Taunus

 , joined the Army on 16-04-1916, as a cadet in the Unteroffizieren Preparatory School in Annaberg, age 15.
-He didn’t see the battlefields and was retired on 30-09-1919, after the first war.
+Richard didn’t see the battlefields and was retired on 30-09-1919, after the first war.
 Daniel now started a career in the Police Service.
 With the growing of the Reichswehr

 by Hitler strains, he was transferred again to the Army Service, on 15-03-1935.
 At the beginning of World War II he was the Company Chief of the 3rd Company, in the 46th Infantry Regiment.
 As commander of the 391st Infantry Regiment he landed in the infamous Führer Reserve (see Hitler)